Listen instead on your Monday Morning Drive:

-Most people have heard the saying, “If your business isn’t growing, it’s dying.”
-This is generally interpreted that you need to increase revenue year over year or risk suffocating under the weight of your ever-increasing overhead.
+Remember the adage, “If your business isn’t growing, it’s dying”?
+This is generally interpreted as meaning that you need to increase revenue year over year or risk suffocating under the weight of your ever-increasing overhead.

-As expenses increase, the need for revenue becomes more urgent, which painfully leads to more expenses.
+As expenses increase, the need for revenue becomes more urgent, leading to more expenses.
 Margins slip, debt increases, and desperation sets in.
 There’s no sweet spot where income and overhead reliably generate higher net profit.

 Your new mantra should be, “If your business isn’t scalable, it’s dying.”